 Does Kratom Go Hand in Hand With CBD?

 Well, as with anything – that all depends on you and what you’re hoping to accomplish.
 CBD is widely used for the potential benefits of amplifying the cell receptors found within our Endocannabinoid System (ECS).
 These receptors have been found to orchestrate operations within our bodies such as anxiety, sleep, pain, and inflammation.
-CBD is widely consumed for reaching the entourage effect, which is the amplification of our ECS to create more cannabinoids for prolonged homeostasis.
+CBD is widely consumed in order to reach the entourage effect, which is the amplification of our ECS to create more cannabinoids for prolonged homeostasis.

 However, less is known about Kratom and its potential benefits.
 A recent study conducted by University of Rochester Medical Center (URMC) points to several different benefits to the Kratom plant.
 This study suggests that Kratom is a safer substitute for opioids and has the potential to act as an anxiety reliever and mood enhancer.